Who We Are

 (8th) Paul Menn (’10)

-Paul graduated from Calvin in 2010.
-He recently married and entered his final year at Marquette University Law School.
-Paul volunteers weekly at Milwaukee Justice Center.
+Paul currently lives in Milwaukee, WI.
+He was recently married and is in his final year at Marquette University Law School.

 (9th) Bart Tocci (’11)